 When does the season begin and end?

 Season for all PCYFC participants (cheer and FB) typically begins mid-July and ends in October depending on playoffs.
-This year, we will begin with a week of camp from July 8-12.
+This year, we will begin with a week of camp, usually the second week in July.

 When are practices?